opencybersecurityalliance/kestrel-lang/docs/language/ecgp.rst

 formating and styling in Kestrel.

-*In a nutshell, ECGP describes a forest with one of the trees named the centered subgraph and other trees as extended subgraphs.*
+*In a nutshell, ECGP describes a forest with one of the trees named the centered subgraph and other trees named extended subgraphs.*

 ECGP is a superset of `STIX pattern`_, which means one can directly write a STIX pattern in the ``WHERE`` clause.
 ECGP gives semantic explanation of